BRS6 - Metabolic & Neuroendocrine Stress

 Beyond metabolic health, this system is central to stress regulation, underpinning cognitive function and behavioural stability.
 It integrates signals related to energy availability, including insulin response, circadian rhythms, and lifestyle inputs to regulate brain energy, cognition, and whole-body function.

-The neuroendocrine and autonomic systems, together with the Enteric Nervous System (ENS), form a tightly interwoven network regulating stress responses, metabolism, and gut-brain communication.
-These overlapping systems mediate key feedback loops between diet, inflammation, and brain function, and are highly responsive to circadian and nutritional inputs (paper.txt, line 769).
+The neuroendocrine and autonomic systems, together with the enteric nervous system (ENS), form a tightly interwoven network regulating stress responses, metabolism, and gut–brain communication.
+The hypothalamic–pituitary–adrenal (HPA) axis orchestrates cortisol rhythms and systemic stress signalling, while the autonomic nervous system (ANS) integrates sympathetic activation with parasympathetic recovery.
+The sympatho-adreno-medullary (SAM) axis releases adrenaline and noradrenaline within seconds of a stressor.
+These systems mediate feedback loops between diet, inflammation, and brain function and are highly responsive to circadian and nutritional inputs.

 In ADHD, stress circuitry is often dysregulated.
-Children with sensory over-responsivity show prolonged sympathetic arousal and sustained cortisol elevations, suggesting compounded dysregulation of SAM and HPA systems.
-Epidemiological findings link this to clinical fatigue: while ~20% of the general population report clinically relevant fatigue, the rate in ADHD is ~62%.
-ADHD burnout may therefore arise from sustained sympathetic drive combined with blunted cortisol recovery, leading to chronic exhaustion (paper.txt, line 771).
+Children with sensory over-responsivity show prolonged sympathetic arousal and sustained cortisol elevations, suggesting compounded SAM and HPA dysregulation.
+While ~20% of the general population report clinically relevant fatigue, the rate in ADHD is ~62%; ADHD burnout may arise from sustained sympathetic drive combined with blunted cortisol recovery.

 Cortisol profiles in ADHD are frequently abnormal, including blunted cortisol awakening responses and flattened daily rhythms.
-Genetic variation in HPA-axis regulators, including NR3C1 polymorphisms, further supports a heritable component to stress dysregulation.
-These hormonal irregularities can invoke many ADHD related symptoms such as poor resilience, amplified impulsivity and anxiety, and impaired decision-making (paper.txt, line 774).
+Genetic variation in HPA-axis regulators, including NR3C1 polymorphisms, supports a heritable component to stress dysregulation.
+These irregularities may amplify poor resilience, impulsivity, anxiety, and impaired decision-making.

-Many of the nutritional strategies discussed in this paper-such as glycemic stabilization, SCFA production, polyphenol intake, and anxiolytic probiotic interventions-are expected to exert downstream effects on emotional regulation through modulation of HPA axis activity, limbic signalling, and neurotransmitter systems (paper.txt, line 335).
+Glycaemic stabilization, SCFA production, polyphenol intake, and anxiolytic probiotic interventions may exert downstream effects on emotional regulation through modulation of HPA axis activity, limbic signalling, and neurotransmitter systems.

 References